quaderno/quaderno-developers/source/includes/_quaderno_js.md

 ### Simple automatic init

-Automatically loads quaderno.js if the form has the `quaderno-payment-form` ID and a valid `data-key` and `data-product`.
+Automatically loads quaderno.js if the form has the `quaderno-payment-form` ID and a valid `data-key` and `data-product-id`.

 - ***data-key***: Your Quaderno public key
 - ***data-product***: The product code you've registered in Quaderno